askharley/my-portfolio/README.md

 As I moved into an intermediate position, I moved into a new project - Axsess Today.
 Axsess Today is an Australian based FinTech company with development teams all over the world.
 I moved onto a team which taught me a lot about the agile process and being a cog in the machine.
 This project introduced me to CQRS, event sourcing and domain driven design.

-I have further worked on multiple projects this year ranging from a logistics solution for Hellmann, a location based messaging application for an internal project and a portal to optomize certain business operations of Spur Corporation.
+I have further worked on multiple projects this year ranging from a logistics solution for Hellmann, a location based messaging application for an internal project, a portal to optomize certain business operations of Spur Corporation as well as a large middleware project to help consolidate data.

-I've grown my skills to extend to Flutter, React and more C# CQRS based back-ends.
+My skills have extended to Azure App Services, Azure Function Apps, Azure Service Bus, Azure Storage, Azure Search services as well as many other Azure features.

+On top of that, I've taken it upon my self to run workshops and sessions with other developers where I explain more complex frontend (React, Flutter etc) paradigms so that they can write better code on their projects.
+Doing this has benefitted other developers and their teams but has also allowed me to gain a deep understanding for a large variety of frontend technologies.

+My frontend knowledge coupled with my ability to write C# backend code (in MVC, CQRS etc) and make use of cloud platforms like Azure truly makes me full stack and allows me to understand a solution from the ground up.

  #### Haefele Software (October 2017 - October 2018) - Junior Software Developer